Unit 11 Script writing for media products

 The Target audience for our script would me mainly women between the ages of 30 and 45 years

-of age.
-We have chosen this demographic because they are more mature and are more likely to
+because they are more mature and are more likely to

-understand the theme of the film and the decade we are trying to emulate in terms of film style.
+the decade we are trying to emulate in terms of film style.

 This styling of the film can be seen within the script to reflect those of the 1940's (of which we are trying to